 First, you can change the codec since some codecs are compatible with protocols or players.

-Moreover, transrating is one change that is on the bit rate of media.
+Moreover, transrating is one change that affects the bit rate of media.
 For example, changing the media bitrate from 600kbps to 300kbps.

 Besides, there are lots of other changes or filtering processes available in the video processing area.